How to Use Gleam at Your Event

 Just make sure your guests can easily access your mobile campaign by making the website link accessible and available at all times!

-This demo shows you what a treasure hunt Competition could look like, but if you would prefer to reward every guest who finds the code, then you can take the same concept and implement it as a Rewards campaign.
+With the Competition template above, you can randomly select a winner from everyone who participates in your treasure hunt.
+But if you would prefer to reward every guest who finds the code, then you can take the same concept and implement it as a Rewards campaign.
 This approach can be particularly powerful if you want to drive product sales by offering discounts.

 Other Entertaining Actions